Stocks dip on caution before Fed, earnings

 Many investors however stayed on the sidelines ahead of the Fed meeting that ends on Wednesday, when the U.S. central bank is expected to confirm that it will maintain its easy monetary policy to bolster the economy.

-Markets were also awaiting for results from U.S. tech heavyweights Microsoft (MSFT.O) and Alphabet (GOOGL.O) later on Tuesday.
-Companies that represent about 40% of the S&P 500's market capitalization report from Tuesday through Thursday.
+Markets were also awaiting for results from U.S. tech heavyweights Microsoft and Alphabet later on Tuesday.
+Companies that represent about 40% of the S&P 500’s market capitalization report from Tuesday through Thursday.

 “There are yet to be any real punctures in the global risk balloon at the moment,” wrote Deutsche Bank strategist Jim Reid.
 “We’ll have to wait and see if these upcoming events might throw this off course.”